Lobster, Norway, Langoustine, Dublin Bay prawn or scampi

 North Sea (Farn Deeps)

-The latest stock assessment for nephrops in this functional unit was undertaken in 2017 and indicated that the biomass had just increased above MSYBtrigger and was nolonger considered overfished, but was still subject to overfishing, with fishing mortality, F, being considerably above the level associated with the Maximum Sustainable Yield (MSY), as it has been for 10years.
+The latest stock assessment for nephrops in this functional unit was undertaken in 2018 and indicated that the fishing mortality had finally reduced to just below the maximum sustainable yield and was no longer subject to overfishing.
+Biomass was also above the lower biomass limit (MSYBtrigger) and was therefore not likely to be in an overfished state.
 Recovery measures have been in place since march 2016 which include a series of technical measures to reduce effort in the functional unit with the aim of reducing fishing mortality to MSY.
 Whilst measures have reportedly reduced effort, the measures thus far haven’t reduced catches sufficiently in either 2016 or 2017.
 In 2017, the total catch was 1882tonnes, significantly above the recommended wanted catch of 1020t.

 Criterion score: 0.75 info